-Federal funding for cancer research has remained flat for more than a decade, and when adjusted for inflation.
+Federal funding for cancer research has remained flat for more than a decade, and has decreased when adjusted for inflation.
 ASCO is urging the federal government to take bold new action to ensure the pace of progress is not stalled.

 Cancer Progress in Jeopardy: Stories From the Front Lines

 What’s happening on the front lines in the laboratory and the clinic due to the shrinking federal funding for cancer research and clinical trials.

 - How Elite Institutions Were Affected By A Decade of Constricted Funding—The ten-year period of erosion that followed the doubling of the NIH budget has hit some research institutions harder than others, according to an analysis of cancer center funding by The Cancer Letter (free access article).